rtomyj/500-Algos-Swift/README.md

 Given two sorted arrays x and y where x has a size of M and y has a size of N and x has exactly N vacant spots, merge the two arrays.

-12. Find index of 0 to replaced to get maximum length sequence of continuous ones
+### 12. Find index of 0 to replaced to get maximum length sequence of continuous ones

+Given a binary array, find a 0 to replace that will give the maximum number of consecutive 1's.

-13. Find maximum product of two integers in an array
+### 13. Find maximum product of two integers in an array

+Given an integer array, find the maximum product using only two of the elements.

 14. Shuffle a given array of elements (Fisher-Yates shuffle)